-Prior to the 2008 housing crisis the percentage of refinances that were get cash out using home equity was at an all-time high.
+Before the 2008 housing crisis, the percentage of refinances that got cash out using home equity was at an all-time high.

-When rates are low people refinance their mortgage to take advantage of the low rates and get a lower monthly mortgage payment.
+When rates are low, people refinance their mortgages to take advantage of the low rates and get a lower monthly mortgage payment.

 Rate Search: Check Current Refinance Rates

 What is a Cash-Out Refinance?

 A cash-out refinance is when you have built up equity in your home that you access by refinancing your mortgage for more than you owe to get cashback.